 Catalog of Principal Galaxies (PGC) which shows their minor and

-pictures.
-Of course it can load external catalogs on CD-ROM as
+13000 thumbnail pictures.
+It can load external catalogs on

-its equivalent on the web in the case of the millions objects
+its equivalent on the web in the case of the millions of objects

 displayed should not be enough !